nidone/AI-Safety-Project/index.md

 ## Get Started

-To begin exploring this project, start with the Methodology section, which outlines our approach to evaluating LLMs for youth safety.
+To begin exploring this project, start with the Methodology section, which outlines our approach.